 Playing with Colors

-After a couple of months, I decided to play with color.
+After a couple of months of transitioning to gray hair, I decided to play with color.
 I’ve already had bleached hair, so I decided to use Manic Panic — bought one in Purple Haze — so, I use white conditioner and Manic Panic.
 I normally use a spoon of Manic Panic plus enough conditioner to cover my hair.
 You put the mix in your hair and leave it on for at least an hour and then wash it.
 Manic Panic is a semi-permanent hair dye and won’t damage your hair.
 The color fades with every wash and, in my experience. it lasts around 10 washes.

 Taking Care of Silver Hair